 Computer Science

-Computer Science is a practical subject where you can apply the academic principles learned in the classroom to real-world systems.
-It is an intensely creative subject that combines invention and excitement, that can look at the natural world through a digital prism.
-We recognise the need for our young people to learn vitally important skills that will be required for the future.
+Computer Science is a highly practical and creative subject where students apply academic principles to real-world systems.
+It blends invention with analytical thinking, encouraging learners to explore the natural and digital worlds through a technological lens.
+We recognise the importance of equipping our young people with essential digital skills that will prepare them for the rapidly evolving future.

 Key Stage 3